torok839098/nosql-challenge/README.md

 Notes:
 * I used LA's to help with this assignment, for example I had trouble importing the json file.When I had first started this assignment, I was doing all the queries on Mongosh/terminal.
 Unfortunately, I noticed I had to be running my queries on my notebook when I was working on Part 2.
 I had to go back and change the style of the queries.
 I included the notebook that included the code of what I used which is pasted in the notebook.
 Therefore, make sure you are reading and following directions!Other sources will be listed in the notebook.
+* Having issues uploading the 'Resources' File due to how large it is.
+Will figure out how upload that.